Process For a Joint Divorce in Ontario

-- If you paid for the service through the website, we will e-mail the completed forms to you within a few hours to a day or two.
-If you chose the ‘pay in person’ option, you will review the forms when you come into the office.
+- We will e-mail the completed forms to you within two business days.
 If you live in the GTA, we will make arrangements for you to come in and sign all of the paperwork.
 You must bring in your marriage certificate, photo ID and the $447 court fee at this time.
 If you live outside of the GTA, we will provide you with instructions for signing/swearing the papers where you live – which you will then send to us for filing with the court.

 - ezDivorce files the paperwork at the court for you.

-- Final Divorce Order: At this point, you are waiting for the court to grant the divorce and mail you the signed final divorce order.
-This usually takes 2 to 3 months – the same overall timing as a ‘two-step’ divorce described below.
-The only difference is the timing of when the papers are filed.
-(The court must obtain some paperwork from an agency in Ottawa before your file can go to a judge.
-This is the initial 4 to 6 week period in the overall process.)
+- Final Divorce Order: At this point, you are waiting for the court to grant the divorce and send out the signed final divorce order.
+This usually takes 2 to 3 months.
+(Some courts, however, are significantly slower – such as Oshawa where it can take them 6 months.)
 Your divorce takes effect 31 days after the judge grants it.

 - Divorce Certificate: The court does not send you a divorce certificate unless you request one and pay $19 for it once the divorce is final.
 You cannot request or pay for a divorce certificate in advance.
 You are not required to get a divorce certificate except when you want to get married again.
 (We will provide you with a mail-in form that you can use.)

-- If you paid for the service through the website, we will e-mail the initial completed forms to you within a few hours to a day or two with instructions for you to print, sign and send back with your marriage certificate and the first court filing fee.
-If you chose the ‘pay in person’ option, you will review the forms when you come into the office.
+- We will e-mail the initial completed forms to you within two business days with instructions for you to print, sign and send back with your marriage certificate and the first court filing fee.

 ezDivorce files the paperwork with the court for you.

-The next step is for each spouse to swear the required affidavit for divorce which we prepare.
+The next step, once you have been separated for a full year, will be for each spouse to swear the required affidavit for divorce which we prepare.
 If you live in the GTA, you can do this at our office in Toronto for no additional cost.
 If it is inconvenient for you to come in for this, you can take the affidavit to any other commissioner of oaths (lawyer, notary, court clerk, justice of the peace, etc.) at your own expense.
 This can also be done for free at many local government offices, courts or through your local MPP.